 email@example.com | 919.623.2305

-Alison Silver joined the Lucy Daniels Center staff as a SecurePath Therapist in November 2009.
-She earned a bachelor’s degree in psychology at the University of Georgia, a master's degree in clinical social work from UNC-Chapel Hill, and she completed a clinical fellowship at the Yale Child Study Center.
+Ms. Silver joined the Lucy Daniels Center staff as a SecurePath Therapist in November 2009.
+She completed a clinical fellowship at the Yale Child Study Center.
 Her previous experience includes working with children and families in schools, outpatient clinics and in a residential program.

 Sarah Stevens, LCSW | Mental Health Clinician

 Ms. Stevens joined the Lucy Daniels Center staff as a SecurePath therapist in August 2004.
 She earned a bachelors degree from Guilford College and a masters degree in clinical social work at UNC-Chapel Hill.
 She is bilingual in Spanish and works intensively in the Latino community of Wake County.
 Her areas of interest include young child trauma, behavioral and emotional concerns, and developmental disabilities.

 BA, Guilford College